Karan Patel Apologises For His Mistakes; Bharti Singh Reveals Her Mother Wanted To Abort Her!

 Aly Goni Surprises Karan

-Aly Goni, who played cupid in Karan and Ankita's love story, surprised the actor on the sets.
+Aly Goni, who played the cupid in Karan and Ankita's love story, surprised the actor on the sets.
 During the interaction, Aly and Rajeev urged Karan to go shirtless as the three actors talked about gym and fitness.
 Karan was seen flaunting his toned body!

 Boldest, Frankest & Honest Episode